gbmhunter/blog/content/pages/pcb-design/_index.md

-{{< figure src="/images/electronics-pcbdesign/close-up-of-0603-resistor-on-pcb.jpg" caption="A close-up of a 0603 resistor and it's designator on a PCB." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/electronics-pcbdesign/close-up-of-0603-resistor-on-pcb.jpg" caption="A close-up of a 0603 resistor and it's designator on a PCB."  width="800px" >}}